cherylhughey/STL_Breweries/README.md

+:construction:

-This is a practice run using open source code working with a polygon, colors, markers and popups.There are many more map markers representing breweries that could be added.
+This is a practice run using open source code working with a polygon, colors, markers and popups.
+There are many more map markers representing breweries that could be added.
 <br>
 <br>
 :beer: Screenshot :beer:<br>